snorkel-ai/long-context-eval/README.md

 See instructions on data and task formats [here](./docs/DATA.md)

 We use LangChain for running models.
 Check LangChain's documentation in order to set up the appropriate API keys and environment variables to access/run models.
 Currently the following model providers are implemented: `OpenAI`, `Anthropic`, `TogetherAI` and `VertexAI`.
 See `models.py` for the list of models currently supported.
 A new model provider and/or model can be easily added in `models.py`.
+Please be aware of the costs associated with using the API's when running the tests.

 ```zsh
 export OPENAI_API_KEY=<YOUR_OPENAI_KEY>